katharinebeaumont/conference-talk-proposal-advice/4. Submitting the Proposal/The CFP.md

 ## As a new speaker, how can I make my proposal stand out?

 Absolutely film yourself.
-Whether, as [Trisha Gee](https://twitter.com/trisha_gee) suggests in the Java Council podcast, this is at a local meetup by your friend on an iPhone, or professionally filmed, any material of you speaking is good material.
+This can be, as [Trisha Gee](https://twitter.com/trisha_gee) suggests in the Java Council podcast, at a local meetup on your friend's iPhone.
+Any material of you speaking is good material.
 Program Committee members are looking for evidence that you can string a sentence together and effectively communicate.

-Another option, if you have no examples of yourself being filmed, is to make a kind of trailer.
+If you have no examples of yourself being filmed, another option is to make a kind of trailer.
 Prepare a short demo showing what you intend to talk about.
 3-5 minutes should be enough.
 Include some slides and tell them about the key points of your presentation.
-You can upload this to YouTube as 'unlisted' and paste a copy of the link with your submission, in private notes to the Program Committee.
+You can upload this to YouTube as 'unlisted'.
+Paste a copy of the link with your submission, explaining in private notes to the Program Committee that as you have no recorded talks, you have produced this.

-## What is the Committee looking for?

-What is the Program Committee(PC) looking for?
+## What is the Program Committee(PC) looking for?

 Speaker and Program Committee member for Devoxx conferences, [Roy van Rijn](https://twitter.com/royvanrijn):